FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Simulating Mudflow Guidelines/Simulating Mudflow Guidelines.rst

 often being transported near the flow surface.
 The yield stress, is a measure of the internal fluid resistance to flow and will effect both flow initiation and cessation.

+*Table 1.
+Mudflow Behavior as a Function of Sediment Concentration*

 .. image:: img/Simula001.jpg

 Granular flows are unique flow phenomena comprising principally of non-cohesive sediment particles with only a limited water volume.